Future Jobs – Man Machine

 - Published on 12 Nov 2018

-A recent news article about an auction at Christie’s of a painting called Portrait of Edmond Belamy caught my eye.
+A news article in 2018 about an auction at Christie’s of a painting called Portrait of Edmond Belamy caught my eye.
 This painting sold for about $432,500, about 43 times its reserve price.
 So, what was special about this painting?
 It was the first auctioned piece created by an algorithm!

 We have also read stories about AI helping create music.
 In fact, David Bowie helped develop a program to help him composing way back in 1990s.